itsa/itsa.github.io/_docs/focusmanager/nested-forms.md

 module: focusmanager
 maintainer: Marco Asbreuk
 title: Nested focusmanagers in a form
-intro: "This example shows how to set up a simple focusmanagers with plain HTML. <br><br>By setting the focus to the container, the first element gets focussed automaticly.
-Looping through the focussable items can be done by the tab-keys - which is the default."
+intro: "This example shows how the focusmanager works when nested."
 ---

 <style type="text/css">